J. FREDRICK (FRED) STEWART(1951-)

-2003 - The Fred Stewart/Holcomb Residence, 7207 Harmony Church Road, Efland NC.
-This 800 sf passive solar guest house is first of several phases on a 60-acre farm, including contemporary buildings and restoration of 1896 farmhouse.
+2003 - The Fred Stewart/Holcomb Residence, aka Redbud, 7207 Harmony Church Road, Efland NC.
+There are additional buildings on this 60-acre farm, including restoration of an 1896 farmhouse.
+For sale in 2023.

 2011 - The Culp House Addition, 210 South Hillsborough Avenue, Hillsborough NC.
-Modern addition to a 1914 house; a cantilevered box with a 28' glass door facing the garden.
+A 540sf modern addition to a 1913 house; a cantilevered box with a 28' glass door facing the garden.
+Photos by Greg Stewart.